Calendar

 Project 562: Changing the Way We See Native America.
 Corvallis Museum, 411 SW 2nd St, Corvallis.
 10 am – 4:30 pm.
 The culmination of this decade-long art and storytelling endeavor, Project 562 is a peerless, sweeping, and moving love letter to Indigenous Americans, containing hundreds of stunning portraits and compelling personal narratives of contemporary Native people—all photographed in clothing, poses, and locations of their choosing.
 Their narratives touch on personal and cultural identity as well as issues of media representation, sovereignty, faith, family, the protection of sacred sites, subsistence living, traditional knowledge-keeping, land stewardship, language preservation, advocacy, education, the arts, and more.
 Visit Project 562 | Benton County Museums for more info.

 Family Storytime.
 Corvallis- Benton County Public Library, 645 NW Monroe Ave, Corvallis.
 10:30 am.
-Library Storytime for all children.
-Children must be accompanied by a grown-up.
-Many lasting friendships start at Storytime.
+A special story time with Corvallis firefighters.
 Visit Family Storytime | CBCPL for more info.

 Storytime.
 Monroe Community Library, 380 N 5th St, Monroe.
 10:30 am.
 Drop in Storytime for children and their caregivers.
 Visit Storytime | CBCPL for more info.